 Veterinarians may exempt an animal for medical reasons.

 Microchipping is the most effective form of permanent identification for your dog or cat.

-Owners will have 24/7 access to Dogs and Cats Online and be able to easily update their details should they move, change phone number or their dog or cat becomes lost or deceased.
-There is no cost to keep or update a dog’s or cat’s microchip details on Dogs and Cats Online.
-Visit our webpage for more information about Dogs and Cats Online.
+Owners have 24/7 access to Dogs and Cats Online and can update their details should they move, change phone number or their dog or cat becomes lost or deceased.
+There is no cost to enter or update microchip details on Dogs and Cats Online.

 Councils offer a registration rebate for ‘standard dogs’, which is a dog that is both microchipped and desexed.

 Some councils have cat by-laws and cat registration.
 Cat owners should check requirements with their local council.